Engineering an Office That Works for YOU.

 Advocating for Increasing Jury Duty Pay

-Specific Demographics - Hispanics, African Americans, Young Adults - are often being underrepresented in our Justice System.
-A Jury of our peers is a fundamental rights, and we deserve a district clerk who will fight for equitable representation.
+Specific Demographics - Latinos/Hispanics, African Americans, Young Adults - are often underrepresented in our Justice System.
+A Jury of our peers is a fundamental right, and we deserve a district clerk who will fight for equitable representation.

 Prioritizing User Friendly, Accessible Technology